montagejs/montagejs.org/_posts/2013-10-24-BEM-syntax-with-ux-in-mind.md

 ---

 At some point, while working on the MontageJS framework, the question came up what CSS naming convention we should start using.
 After a [long discussion](https://github.com/montagejs/montage/issues/795) we settled on using the [BEM mythology](http://bem.info/method/definitions/), but changed the syntax a bit.
-To keep this post short, I'm won't go into detail why using BEM is a good idea, but rather explain why we chose a different syntax.
+To keep this post short, I won't go into detail why using BEM is a good idea, but rather explain why we chose a different syntax.
 But first let’s look at some examples:

 ```css
 .digit-Progress          /* package-Component */